 We identify two types of latency-sensitive applications that would benefit from edge computing, i.e., the hard real-time IoT applications and soft real-time IoT applications.
 Both applications are similar since their correct functionality relies on having a low e2e delay and meeting their deadlines.
 However, there is an important distinction between the two, i.e., in the case of a soft real-time IoT application, violating the deadline of a component impacts the quality of the application, compared to hard real-time applications where missing a deadline can have catastrophic events.
-Hence, in this paper, we focus on the development of soft real-time IoT applications offering the possibility to validate only the e2e delay set for each flow, i.e., it does not violate its maximum allowed e2e delay deadline for a certain flow.
+Hence, in this article, we focus on the development of soft real-time IoT applications offering the possibility to validate only the e2e delay set for each flow, i.e., it does not violate its maximum allowed e2e delay deadline for a certain flow.
 We do not provide time analysis strategies for validating the component's WCET on the host node.
-In conclusion, for the current paper, we can only deploy soft real-time IoT applications.
+In conclusion, for the current article, we can only deploy soft real-time IoT applications.

-Fig. 9: Impact of the number of flow constraints on solver execution time considering all three scenarios.
+Fig. 9.
+Impact of the number of flow constraints on solver execution time considering all three scenarios. (a) Scenario 1. (b) Scenario 2. (c) Scenario 3.

-Fig. 10: Impact of the number of flow constraints on model execution time considering all three scenarios.
+Fig. 10.
+Impact of the number of flow constraints on model execution time considering all three scenarios. (a) Scenario 1. (b) Scenario 2. (c) Scenario 3.